Kei-Eff/guided_side_app/README.md

 ## "Tinder" for Custom Keyboards

-This app will act as a place for users to upload custom keyboard photos for people to vote/rate.
+***Control_Shift*** app will act as a place for users to upload custom keyboard photos for people to vote/rate.
 The idea is for the app (in the future) to provide users with product recommendations for any of the following: keyboard size/layout preference; keycap profile; keycap designs; switch types and variations; etc.

-App name TBC.

 ## Trello Project Board